Vikash-8090-Yadav/Solidity-Pathshala/Level2/NFT-Smart-Contract/Readme.md

 - ownerOf:- The purpose of this function is to return the address of the owner of a token.
 ERC721 token is referenced on the blockchain network via a unique ID.
 Using this ID we can determine the owner of a token

--supportsInterface :- Returns true if this contract implements the interface defined by interfaceId.
+- supportsInterface :- Returns true if this contract implements the interface defined by interfaceId.

--symbol :- Tells the symbol of our token ( The symbol of the token which we passed in our constructor)
+- symbol :- Tells the symbol of our token ( The symbol of the token which we passed in our constructor)

--tokenURI :-Returns the URI for a given token ID.
+- tokenURI :-Returns the URI for a given token ID.